FCEDA president and CEO is returning to private sector

 FCEDA credits Hoskins with helping to secure nearly 64,000 jobs.
 During his tenure, the county’s gross domestic product grew by $47 billion, to $177 billion.

-“Victor Hoskins has been an exceptional economic leader for Fairfax County and a strategic force for growth during some of the most competitive and complex times in recent history,” James Quigley, chair of the FCEDA Commission, said in a statement..
+“Victor Hoskins has been an exceptional economic leader for Fairfax County and a strategic force for growth during some of the most competitive and complex times in recent history,” James Quigley, chair of the FCEDA Commission, said in a statement.
 “Under his leadership, FCEDA secured some of the world’s most innovative companies, ignited meaningful job creation, strengthened key industries and cemented Fairfax County’s place as a global competitor.”

 During his tenure, companies such as Microsoft, Google, Meta and Blue Origin announced new locations and expansions in the county.
-Among the successes: In 2022, Alarm.com, a cloud-based platform for home and business security, announced plans to invest $2.6 million to expand its technology research and development division, creating 180 new jobs.
+Among the successes: In 2022, Alarm.com, a cloud-based platform for home and business security, announced plans to invest $2.6 million to expand its technology research and development division, creating 180 jobs.

-A proponent of regional collaboration, Hoskins formed the Northern Virginia Economic Development Alliance with neighboring localities in 2019.
-He also serves as vice chair of Connected DMV, which works to drive ongoing improvements to social, digital and physical infrastructure across Washington, D.C., Maryland and Virginia.
+Today, Hoskins also serves as vice chair of Connected DMV, which works to drive improvements to social, digital and physical infrastructure across Washington, D.C., Maryland and Virginia.

 Earlier in his career, Hoskins was deputy mayor for planning and development in Washington, D.C.